bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 %%bash
 bacalhau describe ${JOB_ID}
 ```

-If you see that the job has completed and there are no errors, then you can download the results with the following command:

 - **Job download**: You can download your job results directly by using `bacalhau get`.
 Alternatively, you can choose to create a directory to store your results.
 In the command below, we created a directory and downloaded our job output to be stored in that directory.